-2017 (TRUE FRESHMAN): Redshirted after sustaining an ACL injury during fall camp.
+2017 (FRESHMAN): Redshirted during initial year with the program after a knee injury during fall camp.